 This post may contain affiliate links.
 Please read our disclosure policy.

-This brown sugar glazed salmon recipe is pan seared to perfection with a mouthwatering sweet and savory sticky sauce.
+This brown sugar glazed salmon recipe is pan-seared to perfection with a mouthwatering sweet and savory sticky sauce.
+It’s an easy 30-minute meal that picky eaters love!

 close-up of brown sugar glazed salmon flaked with a fork

-I like salmon pretty much any way I can get it, but if you have a picky eater on your hands, this sauce may be just the thing that turns them into a salmon lover!
-It’s sweet and rich without being overpowering and is tempered by the bright lemon.
+I like salmon pretty much any way I can get it, but if you have a picky eater on your hands, this salmon glaze may be just the thing that turns them into a salmon lover!
+It’s sweet and rich without being overpowering and is tempered by the bright lemon juice.

-Another bonus is that it’s ready in just 30 minutes for a quick way to get seafood on the table.
-You’ll also feel confident in cooking salmon on the stovetop and find yourself using this simple technique forever.
+Another bonus is that this brown sugar salmon is a quick dinner with a handful of pantry staples like soy sauce and garlic powder for a low-effort way to get seafood on the table.
+You’ll also feel confident in cooking salmon on the stovetop with this simple technique!

 • Brown sugar – just enough to get the ideal level of sweetness

 • Soy sauce – for that savory kick.
-I used regular, but use low sodium if that’s a consideration
+I use regular, but you could use low sodium if that’s a consideration.

-• Worcestershire sauce – this is a classic move to give savory depth to sauces.
-You don’t taste it itself!
+• Worcestershire sauce – this is a classic move to add savory depth to sauces and a special something-something

 • Cornstarch – to thicken the sauce

-• Most salmon fillets (Atlantic salmon in particular) that you buy from the grocery store will be about 1″ thick, and the cooking time in the recipe below will work, but in general it’s a good idea to watch the color of the salmon change.
-The light pink color moves up slowly as it cooks, and this will give you an idea of how close it is to being finished.
+• It’s a good idea to watch the color of the salmon change.
+The light pink color moves up slowly as it cooks, and this gives an idea of how close it is to being finished.
 It will still cook for a little bit after you remove it from the heat.
 It’s easy to overcook salmon, so keep that in mind.

 • Ensure you heat the pan up enough before you add the salmon, and don’t crowd the pan.
-It’s better to cook the fish in two batches than stuff all the pieces in at once if they’re a tight fit.
+It’s better to cook the fish in two batches if it’s a tight fit.

 • Don’t move the salmon around the skillet.
 It needs to cook undisturbed to get a good sear.
-When you want to flip the salmon, if it’s sticking, don’t force it and give it a little more time to release naturally.
+When flipping the salmon, if it’s sticking, give it a little more time to release naturally.

 Tools for this recipe

-• I use cooking tongs to easily turn the salmon, and a splatter guard helps with clean-up.
+• I use a fish turner to easily turn the salmon, and a splatter guard helps with cleanup.

-• Here’s a fun cooking trick: the ginger is much easier to grate if it’s frozen.
-I always keep some fresh ginger in the freezer and keep the whole thing in a ZipLoc bag and it lasts in there for months.
-I use my Microplane grater/zester to easily grate it and then pop the ginger back in the freezer!
+• Ginger is much easier to grate if it’s frozen.
+I always keep some fresh ginger in the freezer in a ZipLoc bag, where it lasts for months.
+I use my Microplane grater/zester to easily grate it and then pop it back in the freezer!

 Substitutions and variations

 • As with any recipe, sub ingredients at your discretion.
-It has been tested with ingredients as listed, and our kitchen finds the flavors to be balanced.
+It has been tested as written, and our kitchen finds the flavors to be balanced.
 The sauce isn’t too sweet, but you could definitely add a little more lemon juice to the salmon once it’s cooked if you want to cut the sweetness a bit.

-• I added a bit of chopped parsley before serving, but that’s totally optional.
-It adds a little more freshness and a pop of color.
+• I sometimes add a bit of chopped parsley before serving, but that’s totally optional.
+It gives a little more freshness and a pop of color.

 Leftovers and storage

-• This recipe should be good stored in the fridge for 3-4 days in an airtight container, but I like to eat leftover fish within a day or two.
+• Leftovers should be good stored in the fridge for 2-3 days in an airtight container.
+I prefer to eat leftover fish within a day or two, though.

-• Reheat it in a saucepan over a low heat until warmed through.
+• Reheat it in a saucepan over a low heat until warmed through, taking care to not let it dry out.

 • It’s also great the next day served cold over a salad!